Biased random walk in positive random conductances on $\mathbb{Z}^{d}$: Introduction

 \section{Introduction}

 One of the most fundamental questions in random walks in random media is understanding the long-term behavior of the random walk.
-This topic has been intensively studied and we refer the reader to~\cite{Zeitouni} for a general survey of the field.
+This topic has been intensively studied, and we refer the reader to \cite {Zeitouni} for a general survey of the field.
 An interesting feature of random walks in random environments (RWRE) is that several models exhibit anomalous behaviors.
-One of the main reasons for such behaviors is trapping, a phenomenon observed by physicists long ago~\cite{HB} and which is a central topic in RWRE.
+One of the main reasons for such behaviors is trapping, a phenomenon observed by physicists long ago \cite{HB} and which is a central topic in RWRE.
 The importance of trapping in several physical models (including RWRE) motivated the introduction of the Bouchaud trap model (BTM).
 This is an idealized model that received a lot of mathematical attention.
-A review of the main results can be found in~\cite{BC}, a survey which conjectures that the type of results obtained in the BTM should extend to a wide variety of models, including RWRE.
+A~review of the main results can be found in \cite{BC}, a survey which conjectures that the type of results obtained in the BTM should extend to a wide variety of models, including RWRE.

 One very characteristic behavior associated to trapping is the existence of a zero asymptotic speed for RWRE with directional transience.
-In the last few years, several articles have analyzed such models from a trapping perspective, such as~\cite{ESZ} and~\cite{ESZ1} on $\Z$ and~\cite{BFGH}, \cite{BH} and~\cite{H} on trees.
-The results on the $d$-dimensional lattice (with $d\geq 2$) are much more rare, since RWRE on $\Z^d$ are harder to analyze.
+In the last few years, several articles have analyzed such models from a trapping perspective, such as \cite{ESZ} and \cite{ESZ1} on $\Z$ and \cite{BFGH,BH} and \cite{H} on trees.
+The results on the $d$-dimensional lattice (with $d\geq2$) are much more rare, since RWRE on $\Z^d$ are harder to analyze.
 Among the most natural examples of directionally transient RWRE in $\Z^d$ are biased random walks in random conductances.
-So far, mathematically, only two models of biased random walks in $\Z^d$ have been studied: one is on a supercritical percolation cluster and the other is in environments assumed to be uniformly elliptic.
+So far, mathematically, only two models of biased random walks in $\Z^d$ have been studied from a trapping perspective: one is on a supercritical percolation cluster and the other is in environments assumed to be uniformly elliptic.
+Before further discussing trapping issues, we wish to mention that biased random walks in random environment also raise many other interesting questions, such as the Einstein relation which has led to many new developments, see \cite{BHOZ,GMP} and \cite{LR}.

-In the case of biased random walks on a percolation cluster in $\Z^d$, it was shown in~\cite{BGP} (for $d=2$) and in~\cite{Sznitman} that the walk is directionally transient and, more interestingly, there exists a zero-speed regime.
-More recently in~\cite{FH} a characterization of the zero-speed regime has been achieved.
-Those results confirmed the predictions of the physicists that trapping occurs in the model, see ~\cite{Dhar} and~\cite{DS}.
+In the case of biased random walks on a percolation cluster in $\Z^d$, it was shown in \cite{BGP} (for $d=2$) and in \cite{Sznitman} that the walk is directionally transient and, more interestingly, there exists a zero-speed regime.
+More recently in \cite{FH} a characterization of the zero-speed regime has been achieved.
+Those results confirmed the predictions of the physicists that trapping occurs in the model; see \cite{Dhar} and \cite{DS}.